-The horrors of teething can strike at any time, but luckily there are many infant teething remedies available.
+The horrors of teething can strike at any time, but luckily there are many teething remedies available.

 Some babies get their first tooth within the first few months of their life, while others do not start the painful initiation until closer to a year.